csharpfritz/CoreWiki/README.md

 ### <a id="develop">Local Development</a>
 > _Note: You must have [nodejs](https://nodejs.org) with npm, and [.NET Core](https://www.microsoft.com/net/download) installed_

-To run the latest version of CoreWiki on your local dev machine, open your favorite terminal on the operating system of your choice, and execute the following:
+To run the latest version of CoreWiki on your local dev machine, open your favorite terminal on an operating system of your choice, and execute the following:

 `git clone https://github.com/csharpfritz/CoreWiki.git`